Comparison of the Babylonian

 two factors:

-both were accounts of the same worldwide flood.
+Both were accounts of the same worldwide flood.

 The Genesis account is absolutely true and was written

-during the Exodus of the Jewish people from Egypt.
+down during the Exodus of the Jewish people from Egypt.
 The Babylonian account was written later; its

-author may have copied elements from the Hebrew story.
+author may have copied elements from the Hebrew story. |

-"The Epic of Gilgamesh, then, contains the corrupted account as
+Frank Lorey, an author at the Institute for Creation Research, wrote: "The Epic of Gilgamesh, then, contains the corrupted account as

 preserved and embellished by peoples who did not follow the God of the

-To liberal Christians, the flood story in Genesis were mainly written by
+| | To liberal/progressive Christians, the flood story in Genesis were mainly written by

 three unknown authors: